SQream/sqream_docs/guides/setup/local_docker.rst

 Start a local SQream DB cluster with Docker
 *********************************************

 See :ref:`Release Notes <releases>` to learn about what's new in the latest release of SQream DB.
-To upgrade to this release, see :ref:`Upgrading SQream DB <upgrading_sqream_db>`.
+To upgrade to this release, see :ref:`Upgrading SQream DB with Docker<upgrade_with_docker>`.

 SQream DB is installed on your hosts with NVIDIA Docker.
 There are several preparation steps to ensure before installing SQream DB, so follow these instructions carefully.